SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

  - Upload the first list then Add List and upload the second list.
  - You can see the Venn diagram and download the common list of gene between the both methods.

+Questions:

-* Look at the expression values for a gene found DE with EdgeR and not with DESeq2, and vice-versa.
+ - Look at the expression values for a gene found DE with EdgeR and not with DESeq2, and vice-versa, give the pvalue of each gene?

 Some other tools are available to compare 2 lists of gene.
 [Venny](http://bioinfogp.cnb.csic.es/tools/venny/).